Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory

+Direct comparison of $\Delta\hat{\bphi}$ are $\Delta\bphi^*$ are problematic due to the non-uniqueness of exponential coordinates.
+Mapping exponential coordinates back to their group elements avoids artifacts due rotations of $2\pi$.
+When quantifying algorithm performance, the Frobenius norm of the group elements was employed

-Results for FwdElr, ExMid, and RK4 operating on direct samples of $\bomega$ illustrate expected reduction in solver error function with solver order.
+Results are depicted in Figure \ref{fig:results}.
+In the legend, $\Omega$ and $\Theta$ are used to distinguish results obtained from instantaneous rates or integrated rate measurements, respectively.
+The subscripts indicate the number of measurements utilized.
+Results for \texttt{FwdElr}, \texttt{ExMid}, \texttt{RK3}, and \texttt{RK4} operating on direct samples of $\bomega$ illustrate expected reduction in solver error function with solver order.
 The improvement in solver error from $\Theta_2$ to $\Theta_3$ illustrates the impact of a quadratic model for $\bomega$.
-A quadratic model is required to unlock the full benefits of a 4th order model as indicated by the agreement between RK4 $\bomega$ and SingleSpeed $\Theta_3$.
-Without the "future" measurement $\Delta\btheta_{k=1}$, we observe SingleSpeed $\Theta_2$ approximation performs similarly to RK3 $\bomega$.
-Further, the agreement suggests negligible impact of the approximation eq.~\eqref{eq:Jinv:approx} for our example trajectory and justifies the simplification eq.~\eqref{eq:ConingOneSpeed}.
+A quadratic model for $\bomega$ is required to recover benefits of a 4th order integrator as indicated by the agreement between RK4 $\bomega$ and SingleSpeed $\Theta_3$ for the benign trajectory.
+Without the "future" measurement $\Delta\btheta_{k=1}$, the SingleSpeed $\Theta_2$ approximation performs similarly to RK3 $\bomega$.
+Further, the agreement suggests negligible impact of the approximation eq.~\eqref{eq:Jinv:approx} for the example trajectory and justifies the simplification eq.~\eqref{eq:ConingOneSpeed} even on challenging trajectories.